-This programme addresses recent debates at the frontier of the field: the distributive effects of trade, the performance of firms in the global economy, advances in methods to analyze trade flows (structural gravity), and the revival of trade policies.
+This programme addresses recent debates at the frontier of the field: globalization, the distributive effects of trade, the role of large firms in the global economy, advances in methods to analyze firm level export data and finally the revival of trade policies.

 Workshop: present your paper

 Participants will have the opportunity to submit a paper to be presented within this programme.
-The submitted paper can be either a work of the participant or an article of other authors that the participant would like to present in class.
-Selected papers will be presented (in 30 minutes) in front of participants and faculty in one or two slots reserved for such presentations.
+The three selected papers will be presented in front of participants and faculty in a slot reserved for such presentations.

 Trade and Income Distribution - Ariell Reshef